-Singles Day aims to beat sales record
+Katy Perry Drafted in as Singles’ Day Aims to Beat $38 Billion Record

 Expectations are high for Alibaba.
 Revenue in the September quarter grew at the slowest on record for the period, with customers putting off purchases on its Taobao and Tmall platforms in anticipation of deep bargains ahead.
 “The performance of Singles Day might be a more important benchmark to look at, rather than the third quarter result,” said Steven Zhu, an analyst with Pacific Epoch.

 As with previous years, Alibaba and its e-commerce rivals rolled out ever-larger promotions to entice consumers.
-Over the entire Single’s Day event, merchants could end up forking over a record 30 billion yuan in discounts and subsidies to goose sales across Tmall and Taobao alone, CLSA analysts led by Elinor Leung estimated.
+Over the entire Single’s Day event, merchants could end up forking over a record 30 billion yuan in discounts and subsidies to goose sales across Tmall and Taobao alone, CLSA Ltd. analysts led by Elinor Leung estimated.

 Those discounts may be the key to enticing consumers, which have only just started to loosen their purse-strings, to keep spending.
 China’s retail sales climbed 3.3% in September from a year ago and growth may have accelerated to 5% in October, as travel and other consumption picked up during the golden week holiday at the start of the month.